 ReChanneling is practicum over therapy.
 A practicum is designed for self-reliance.
 While therapy often incurs a subordinacy to or dependency on the counselor, a practicum is a program developed in collaboration with the individual that targets her or his unique condition.
 We design a blueprint and provide the recovery methods, but the responsibility for achieving the goal rests on the individual, who controls the progress with the facilitator’s guidance.

-The solutions are common-sense and evident in their simplicity.
 ReChanneling is not a new concept; it is a paradigmatic approach to historically or clinically effective methods.
 Its holistic advancement is in targeting the personality through empathy, collaboration, and program integration.
-Developing the methodology is the easy part.
-The challenge is in its execution.
 While progress is exponential, goals are not met overnight.
 Human development is an ongoing process.
-For example, neural network restructuring begins immediately, but estimates suggest it may take up to a year for significant rebuilding restructure significantly.
-That may seem like a long time but remember, your dysfunction has likely impacted you since childhood.
+For example, neural network restructuring begins immediately, but estimates suggest it may take up to a year for significant modification.
 Recovery is a lifelong work-in-progress.